-CO2 emissions from ocean freight is miniscule compared with air freight.
+CO2 emissions from ocean freight are miniscule compared with air freight.
 Even withstanding some measurement concerns, ocean freight has a much smaller carbon footprint.
 Thinking green?
-Stay with ocean carriers, which are literally the most carbon efficient way to transfer anything.
+Stay with ocean carriers, which are literally the most carbon-efficient way to transfer anything.

 ...Your Hazardous Material Doesn’t Destroy An Airplane?